udacity/create-your-own-adventure/english/alchemy/alchemy.md

 from inside.
 After placing the mold in front of your feet, you carefully pour the molten metal into the mold.

-Time passes, and the coin solidifies as it cools.
+As time passes the coin solidifies as it cools.
+It begins to look interesting...

-You gain 1 gold coin.
+You've gained 1 gold coin!

 You decide to play it safe and repeat the process a few times.
 Who knows how many coins the high-score currently is or how many you will need on your adventure?